A class that provides the functionality of Kernel#set_trace_func

 end

-Return the generated binding object from event.
+Returns the generated binding object from the event.

 Note that for :c_call